heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 The HTTP PEP filter wraps the request and response only when it has work to do.
 It checks the active plan for handlers scheduled at `HttpRequestMutationSignal` and `HttpResponseSignal` before installing either wrapper.
 The common case (a permit decision with no HTTP signal handlers) runs against the raw request and response with no extra copy.

 When response-side handlers are scheduled, the filter installs a buffering wrapper that captures every controller byte in memory and re-emits it on commit.
 This makes body inspection and rewrite possible but is unsuitable for unbounded streaming bodies.
-Constraint handler authors who need response shaping should be aware of the in-memory capture; routes that intentionally stream large payloads should not register response-signal handlers.
+Constraint handler authors who need response shaping should be aware of the in-memory capture.
+Routes that intentionally stream large payloads should not register response-signal handlers.

 When request-side handlers are scheduled, the filter installs a header-override wrapper, fires the mutation signal, and only forwards the wrapper to the chain when at least one handler actually called a setter.
 Pure observation handlers cost nothing beyond the signal dispatch.